MBKwon/MBObjectPoolManager/README.md

 ```

-If you release all objects, call this method
+If you release all objects, should call this method

 ```objective-c